OpenAI to pay $1 million to $5 million per year in licensing fees to media outlets that use its content to train AI

 https://nypost.com/2024/01/04/business/openai-offering-media-outlets-as-little-as-1-million-to-use-news-articles-for-ai-models-report/

-2023 was a year of remarkable advances in generative AI such as OpenAI's ChatGPT, Google's Bard, and Microsoft's Copilot.
-The basis of these generative AIs is large-scale language models (LLMs), which are known to be trained using a variety of data available on the Internet.
-However, the inclusion of books by famous authors in the dataset used for AI training has become a problem , and some have called for strict action from regulatory authorities .
+2023 was a year of remarkable progress in generative AI, including OpenAI's ChatGPT, Google's Bard, and Microsoft's Copilot.
+These generative AIs are based on large-scale language models (LLMs), which are known to use a variety of data available on the Internet for training.
+However, it has become an issue that the datasets used to train the AI include books by famous authors , and there have been calls for strict action from regulators .

-Google, which is developing the chat AI Bard, initially announced that it would 'scrape everything published online for AI purposes ' in order to promote the development of AI tools, but content creators In response to backlash, we are announcing an option to prevent your website from being used to train generative AI.
+Google, which develops the chat AI Bard, also initially announced that it would ' scrape everything published online for its AI ' to promote the development of AI tools.
+However, after receiving backlash from content creators, the company has now announced an option to prevent their websites from being used to train generative AI.

-Google announces option to prevent own website from being used for training of generated AI, some point out that it is already too late - GIGAZINE
+Google announces option to prevent your website from being used to train generative AI, but some point out that it's too late - GIGAZINE

-News organizations and other media outlets are opposed to their content being used to train AI, and The New York Times, the third-largest daily newspaper in circulation in the United States, is using its own content to train generative AI.
-Not only is it blocking access to crawlers to prevent its use, but it is also suing OpenAI and Microsoft for copyright infringement.
+Media outlets have pushed back against their content being used to train AI.
+The New York Times, the third-largest daily newspaper in the United States, has not only blocked crawlers from using its content to train generative AI, but has also sued OpenAI and Microsoft for copyright infringement.

-Major daily newspaper The New York Times sues OpenAI and Microsoft for copyright infringement - GIGAZINE
+Major daily newspaper New York Times sues OpenAI and Microsoft for copyright infringement - GIGAZINE

-The New York Times reported that LLM's GPT-4, which is the basis for generative AI such as OpenAI's ChatGPT and Microsoft's Copilot, used New York Times content for training, resulting in ``AI output that imitates the New York Times' style of expression.''
-AI is now producing content that directly competes with The New York Times.'
+The New York Times claims that LLM's GPT-4, which is the basis for generative AI such as OpenAI's ChatGPT and Microsoft's Copilot, was trained on New York Times content, 'enabling the AI to output content that mimics the New York Times' writing style, resulting in the AI generating content that directly competes with The New York Times.'

-In response to this backlash, it was also reported that OpenAI is ``discussing prices and conditions for licensing content'' with major American media outlets.
-According to this report, OpenAI has entered into licensing agreements with Gannett , a major American newspaper company and publisher of USA Today, News Corp. , publisher of The Wall Street Journal, and IAC, operator of The Daily Beast.
-It seems that they are in discussions.
-It seems that Microsoft, OpenAI's largest investor, also participated in the talks between OpenAI and the media.
+In response to this backlash, it was also reported that OpenAI was in discussions with major American media outlets about the price and terms for licensing its content.
+According to the report, OpenAI is in discussions with major American newspaper companies such as Gannett , publisher of USA Today, News Corp , publisher of The Wall Street Journal, and IAC, operator of The Daily Beast, about licensing.
+Microsoft, OpenAI's largest investor, also appears to have participated in the discussions between OpenAI and the media.

 Inside the News Industry's Uneasy Negotiations With OpenAI - The New York Times